 Ritalin vs Adderall is a great debate among those with ADHD.
 In my clinical experience as a doctor specializing in the treatment of ADHD, I am frequently asked which is better.

 Ritalin and Adderall are both stimulants that are used to treat Attention Deficit Hyperactivity Disorder, known as ADD or ADHD.
-They interact with chemicals in the brain that contribute to impulse control and hyperactivity.
+They interact with chemicals in the brain that contribute to inattention, impulse control, and hyperactivity.

 The regular versions of each medication begin working in 30-60 minutes and can last for 3 hours (Ritalin) or up to 4 or 5 hours (Adderall).
 In addition, they are both offered in long-lasting versions that can last up to 12 hours.